Adding moulding to a kitchen island is an easy, inexpensive way to upgrade a builder grade island.

 6. Caulk the Ledges.

 After all the seams were filled, I took some white paintable caulk and ran a bead along all the insides of the boxes (where they met the original island base).
 This makes the unit look like one piece instead of just boards stuck on an island.
-I also caulked along the top of the crown moulding where it met the board behind it.
+I also caulked along the top of the baseboard trim where it met the board behind it.
 Last, I put a little bit of caulk in all of the nail holes.

 7. More Sanding.

 When ALL of that prep work was done, I gave the newly added wood a sand to make sure that there were no stray splinters sticking out and that the paint would adhere.
 I also sanded down any high spots from the water putty.

 When all the sanding was complete, I vacuumed the whole area and used a tack cloth to remove any remaining sanding dust.
 I did not want anything to mess up my painted finish.

 Finally… time to paint!
 This is when things start to look really good!

 To paint my kitchen island, I used Behr Marquee paint.
 The sales person assured me that this was top of the line stuff, that it wouldn’t need primer, and that it would likely only take one coat.

 In all honesty, I won’t use this product again.
 It dries super fast.
 Too fast, making the paint get muddy if you go back over a section.
 I didn’t like that.
 Also, it took many coats, and I probably should have used a primer to speed this process up.

 But, it made a nice hard finish and looks like it adhered well.
 Next time though, I’ll use Sherwin Williams ProClassic.
 Its never failed me yet!